guigolab/grape-nf/readme.rst

 - bedtools
 - R

-Before the actual run a setup step is required to produce the following files:
+Aa setup step is required to produce the following reference files needed for the run:

 #.
 GEM index of the genome
 #.
 GEM index of the transcriptome